p-horrocks/photon-force/README.md

 Next, create a symlink in firmware/user/applications to where this source is checked out.

+# Flashing

+Plug the Photon into a USB port.
+Once it has powered up, hold down the setup button then tap the reset button.
+The status LED will flash magenta for a few seconds then flash yellow, release the setup button.
+With the LED flashing yellow run 'make install' and the firmware will be uploaded using dfu.

 # Qt Creator

 These files are the Qt Creator project files, they're not needed to compile